Victor Kravchenko (defector): Trial of the Century

-Technically, Kravchenko won his case.... which brought worldwide attention to the cause and damaged the Communist Party in France.
-Although he did not receive the cost he had asked for, he did cover his trial expenses and beyond.
 Les Lettres Françaises appealed the verdict.
 A higher French court upheld the verdict but reduced the fine from 50,000 francs to 3 francs, or less than US$1, on the grounds that trial publicity had helped Kravchenko sell books.

 Later years

-A social democrat since the 1940s, Kravchenko felt increasingly alienated from American politics, both from the anti-socialist right-wing and a decreasingly anti-communist left-wing.
+As a social democrat and member of the anti-Stalinist Left since the 1940s, Kravchenko felt increasingly alienated by American political polarisation into anti-Marxist social conservatives and the militantly anti-Cold War New Left.
 He later lived in Peru and New York City.
 His South American business ventures failed.
-A sympathetic biographer, Gary Kern, has suggested that the KGB played a role in the failure.
+A sympathetic biographer, Gary Kern, has suggested that the KGB may have played a covert role in their failure.

 Death

 On 25 February 1966, Kravchenko was found dead from a gunshot wound to his head at his desk in his apartment in Manhattan.
 Kravchenko's death was officially ruled a suicide, and this view is widely accepted, including by biographer Gary Kern.

-FBI files obtained by Kern after a six-year lawsuit show that President Lyndon B. Johnson had taken a strong interest in Kravchenko's suicide and had demanded that the FBI determine if his suicide note was authentic or a Soviet fabrication.
-The FBI ruled that it was authentic, yet some details concerning Kravchenko's last days remain questionable, and his son Andrew believes he could have been a victim of a KGB assassination.
+FBI files obtained by Kern after a six-year lawsuit reveal that President Lyndon B. Johnson had very strong suspicions about Kravchenko's suicide.
+For this reason, Johnson ordered the FBI to investigate and determine for certain if his suicide note was authentic or a Soviet forgery.
+The FBI eventually ruled that the note was authentic, yet some details concerning Kravchenko's last days remain questionable, and his son Andrew still believes his father could have been a victim of a KGB assassination.
 Andrew Kravchenko produced a documentary film in 2008, The Defector, about his father.
 Kravchenko's decision to defect from the Soviet Union resulted in family members he left behind facing harassment, imprisonment and even death, with more than 30 relatives of Kravchenko being killed in the Soviet Union as a reprisal for his defection.
 It is known that Kravchenko's location was discovered by NKVD agents in 1944, notably Mark Zborowski, and subsequently closely monitored by the NKVD and later by KGB special operations.